The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

     Left picture is for working case.
 Right picture is the case with PDN issues

+The submacros are by default connected to ``VPWR/VGND`` power domain.
 As can be seen the PDN is missing the power straps in layer ``met5``.
+Therefore the layout, which does not have connections to the submacro, while the net is logically connected.

 This is expected as it was disabled by setting ``DESIGN_IS_CORE`` to ``false`` above.
 Of course, reverting the change fixes this issue.